-8. Seeking Advice
+5. Seeking advice

-Advice on this procedure should be sought from the Sydney Metro Environment a Manager in the first instance.
-Contractors and alliance partners should ensure their own project environment managers are aware of and understand this procedure.
+Advice on this procedure should be sought from the Sydney Metro Environment Manager in the first instance.
+Contractors and delivery partners should ensure their own project environment managers are aware of and understand this procedure.

-Technical archaeological or heritage advice regarding an unexpected heritage item should be sought from a suitably qualified and experienced archaeologist/Aboriginal heritage consultant.
+Technical archaeological or heritage advice regarding an unexpected heritage item should be sought from a suitably qualified and experienced archaeologist / Aboriginal heritage consultant.